neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/resources.md

 # Resources

-This section provides articles and videos providing background and technical detail on extracellular electrophysiology data preprocessing and analysis.
+This section includes articles and videos providing background and technical detail on extracellular electrophysiology data preprocessing and analysis.